-Service Type: Other Service Service Name: Environmental Modifications environmental modifications within the participant's plan.
-In addition to identify the appropriate environmental modifications, the Team determines if the adaptations can be made by family members, i.e. a father building a ramp according to ADA specifications.
+The participant and/or legal decision maker along with team members will identify the appropriate environmental modifications within the participant's plan.
+In addition to identifying the appropriate environmental modifications, the team determines if the adaptations can be made by family members, i.e. a father building a ramp according to ADA specifications.
 In those specific circumstances, the participant and/or legal decision maker obtains the specified material from an individual who is enrolled as a vendor with the Fiscal Agent.